 Then you’ll have a loop of the new colour on the hook, ready to work the next square in the new colour

-In the middle of a row, this means you can also work the joining slip stitch in the new colour.
+If you are changing colour in the middle of a row, you can also work the joining slip stitch in the new colour.

 Here’s how to make a ‘decrease row’ of squares

-Once your c2c fabric is the desired size (in width or height), you’ll need to begin decreasing the number of squares in each row by using some simple slip stitches.
-To work a decrease row, turn and rotate the fabric as usual so the working loop is in the bottom-right corner.
+Once your C2C crochet fabric is the desired size (in width or height), you’ll need to begin decreasing the number of squares in each row by using some simple slip stitches.
+To work a decrease row (which might be called a C2C decrease), turn and rotate the fabric as usual so the working loop is in the bottom-right corner.

 Continue the fabric by making a plain square as before, starting with ch3.